 Deposit Deadline: April 1, 2020

-St. John's undergraduates may apply during the senior year or during the junior year in combination with the 3+3 joint degree program.
+St. John's undergraduates may apply during the senior year or during the junior year in combination with the 3+3 joint degree program (detailed below).
 Letters of recommendation should be sent directly to St. John’s Law.

 *Red Storm Scholar applicants must have already taken the SAT or ACT as part of their college application to use it to apply through this program.
 If a student was admitted to the undergraduate program without a standardized test, the student should take the LSAT or GRE.
 SAT and ACT scores do not expire for our purposes.

 For additional information, please contact the Admissions Office at [email protected] or 718-990-6474.

 Combined St. John's University undergraduate (B.A., B.S.) and St. John's Law degree programs are offered by two divisions at St. John's University — St. John’s College of Liberal Arts and Sciences and the College of Professional Studies.